Exam Resources

 Bash Aliases

 In the real exam, each question has to be solved on a different instance to which you connect via ssh.
 This means it’s not advised to configure bash aliases because they wouldn’t be available on the instances accessed by ssh.
-(I disagree - using alias k=kubectl -n namespace
+(I disagree - using alias k=kubectl -n namespace helps a lot!)

 Be fast

-command to reuse already entered commands or use even faster history search through Ctrl r
+Use the history command to reuse already entered commands or use even faster history search through Ctrl r

-.
-You can put a task in the background using Ctrl z and pull it back into foreground running command fg
+If a command takes some time to execute, like sometimes kubectl delete pod x.
+You can put a task in the background using Ctrl z and pull it back into foreground running command fg.

 You can delete pods fast with: